Jummit/otome-os/README.md

 ## TODO

 - [ ] example command to show usage of commands
+- [ ] add a documentation folder with some tutorials / explainations
 - [ ] add config to commands where it makes sense
 - [ ] type check config
 - [ ] parameter expansion
 - [ ] virtual execution of scripts (remove confirm)
+- [ ] rework tests
+- [ ] configuration for functions
+- [ ] closures
+- [ ] rework file system operations
 - [ ] allow documentation of user functions
 - [ ] multiple return values / vararg
 - [ ] folders and then also paths sigh.